hanubeki/dake/README.md

 * Receptor outline does not animate

 Fllowing problems are not confirmed in alpha 2:
-* Mine does not spin
 * Crash while playing Springtime pump-single Expert (bundled with SM5)
-* Crash while playing stepchart with autokeysounds

 ##Topic at StepMania forum##
 [NoteSkin hanubeki](http://www.stepmania.com/forums/themes/show/4557)